MicrosoftDocs/powerapps-docs/powerapps-docs/developer/component-framework/reference/react-control/getoutputschema.md

 ---
 title: "ReactControl.getOutputSchema | MicrosoftDocs"
-description: "It is called by the framework prior to a component initialization.
+description: "Called by the framework prior to a component initialization in a react control.
 Returns an object schema based on nomenclature defined in manifest, for any output property of type object." ms.author: noazarur
 author: noazarur-microsoft
 ms.date: 11/07/2022